harshitbisht07/Community-Era/README.md

 ## PROBLEM STATEMENT

-### PROBLEM
+### ⚠️ PROBLEM

-1.Public members will face challenges concerning local infrastructure (roads, water, and
+1. Public members will face challenges concerning local infrastructure (roads, water,and
 electricity).
-2.Lack of real-time information,prior ranking,project awareness on area-specific needs.
+2. Lack of real-time information,prior ranking,project awareness on area-specific needs.
-3.There is a lack of transparency in projects, deadlines, and achievements being undertaken
-  by or expected from local governance.
+3. There is a lack of transparency in projects, deadlines, and achievements being undertaken by or expected from local governance.
-4.There is low civic engagement in reporting and addressing public infrastructure problems
-  because citizens feel their complaints are ignored or don’t see the impact of their participation.
+4. There is low civic engagement in reporting and addressing public infrastructure problems  because citizens feel their complaints are ignored or don’t see the impact of their participation.

 ### EXISTING  SOLUTIONS

-1.CPGRAMS ( Centralized Public Grievance Redressal )
+1. **CPGRAMS ( Centralized Public Grievance Redressal )**
+  **What it Does:**
-  What it Does: It allows citizens to lodge complaints with government departments.
+  It allows citizens to lodge complaints with government departments.
+  **Limitations:**
-  Limitations: Limited focus on urban, no voting/prioritization within a community, no    filtering of duplicate reports, no local project tracker, no civic awareness features.
+  Limited focus on urban, no voting/prioritization within a community, no    filtering of duplicate reports, no local project tracker, no civic awareness features.

-2.IChangeMyCity
+2. **IChangeMyCity**
+  **What it Does:**
-  What it Does: It allows citizens to report civic issues in their city.
+  It allows citizens to report civic issues in their city.
-  Limitations: Most of the membership is urban, semi-urban, and rural areas are not well-represented; there are no project milestones or deadlines, and voting on issues is not possible.
+  **Limitations:** Most of the membership is urban, semi-urban, and rural areas are not well-represented; there are no project milestones or deadlines, and voting on issues is not possible.

-3.Local MLA/Municipal apps (Various states)
+3. **Local MLA/Municipal apps (Various states)**
-  What it Does: It tracks certain development projects at the grassroots.
+  **What it Does:** It tracks certain development projects at the grassroots.
-  Limitations: Most usage is internal; the citizen's visibility is very poor, no comments, no upvotes; limited to urban wards.
+  **Limitations:** Most usage is internal; the citizen's visibility is very poor, no comments, no upvotes; limited to urban wards.
 No civic awareness or pledge feature.

 ## 💡 SOLUTION